apostrophecms/apostrophe-documentation/tutorials/core-concepts/03-reusable-content-pieces/04-children-and-joins.md

 However, keep in mind that if you change the slug someone's bookmarked links might break.
 So it's up to you whether to use `_jobs` (for the `_id`) or `jobs` (for the `slug`).
 {% endhint %}

-Now we can filter people by job:
+Now you can filter people by job:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/people-pages/index.html" %}